worldbank/dime-standards/dime-coding-standards/checklists/data-cleaning-code-review.md

 - [ ] The data does not include direct identifiers
 - [ ] The data set has a clearly labeled, uniquely and fully identifying ID variable
 - [ ] The level of observation of the data set is clear from the dataset name, ID variables and documentation
-- [ ] Variables have informative labels or an acompanying dictionary
+- [ ] Variables have informative labels or an accompanying dictionary
 - [ ] Categorical variables have clear and informative value labels
 - [ ] No modification is made from the raw to the clean data other then correcting problems
 - [ ] No raw variables are processed (winsorized, for example)